azukaar/Cosmos-Docs/src/content/docs/guides/debugging.md

+---
-# Common Issues and Troubleshooting
+title: Common Issues and Troubleshooting
+description: Docs for troubleshooting common Issues.
+---

 ## Check the logs